fbpx

 • The degree of absorption shows no significant differences and no difference is intentional or non-medically relevant.

-Reason why generic drugs are cheaper than branded drugs
+The reason why generic drugs are cheaper than branded drugs

-Generic drugs are cheaper because the manufacturers did not incur the expenses of developing and marketing a new drug.
-When a company introduces a new medicine to the market, the company has already invested substantial money on the drug’s research, development, marketing and promotion.
+Generic drugs are cheaper because the manufacturers do not incur the expenses of developing and marketing a new drug.
+When a company introduces a new medicine to the market, the company has already invested substantial money in the drug's research, development, marketing and promotion.
 A patent that provides exclusive right to sell the drug is issued to the firm that created the drug, as long as the patent is in place.
 However, no generic product can be produced during the period when its patent still protects the brand name.

 Generic drugs aim to cost less than their brand-name equivalents because they do not have to replicate animal and clinical (human) trials needed by the brand-name drugs, to show safety and efficacy.
-In addition, the sale of a single product is often licensed for several generic drug applications; this generates competition on the marketplace, usually resulting in lower prices.
+In addition, the sale of a single product is often licensed for several generic drug applications; this generates competition in the marketplace, usually resulting in lower prices.

 Reducing the cost of upfront research means that although generic medicines have the same pharmacological effect as their branded counterparts, they are usually sold at a considerably lower cost.
 Competition among many generic companies selling a single licensed product typically results in prices about 85% less than the brand name.